burner-wallet/burner-wallet-2/README.md

 * `actions`: an object containing a number of functions that plugins may call:
   * `actions.scanQrCode()`: Opens a full-screen QR code scanner.
 Returns a promise, which is resolved to the scanned value or rejected if the user cancels the scan.
-  * `actions.send({ to, from, asset, ether })`: Call to send an asset.
+  * `actions.send({ to, from?, asset, ether, id? })`: Call to send an asset.
 Will redirect the user to a send confirmation page.
+If from is not set, it will default to the primary account.
+The optional id paramater is used to identify transactions in the `onSent` callback.
   * `actions.navigateTo(path, [state])`: Navigates the app to a new URL.
   * `actions.callSigner(action, ...props)`: call functions in the signer objects.
 Used for burning accounts or setting new private keys.